greeve/libraryh3lp-sdk-python/examples/README.rst

 Chat
 ----

+AnswerBot.py
+    Simple chat bot that responds to basic queries (no AI) and can transfer guests to a human upon request.

 check-service.py
     Look to see if your services are online and, if not, why not.
 Also reports if you have too few operators staffing.